Kinsey Reports: Context and significance

-The Kinsey Reports, which together sold three-quarters of a million copies and were translated into thirteen languages, may be considered as some of the most successful and influential scientific books of the 20th century.
-They were also associated with a change in the public perception of sexuality.
-In the 1960s, following the introduction of the first oral contraceptive, this change was to be expressed in the sexual revolution.
-Additionally, in 1966 Masters and Johnson would publish the first of two texts cataloguing their investigations into the physiology of sex, breaking taboos and misapprehensions similar to those Kinsey had confronted more than a decade earlier in a closely related field.
+Only 5,000 copies of Sexual Behavior in the Human Male were initially printed in 1948, and its success surprised the publisher.
+The popular late-1948 Cole Porter song "Too Darn Hot" makes reference to it.
+Prior to the release of the second report in 1953, the first book had sold over 265,000 copies in the United States.
+Together, the Kinsey Reports sold three-quarters of a million copies and were translated into thirteen languages, and may be considered as some of the most successful and influential scientific books of the 20th century.
+They were associated with a change in the public perception of sexuality, in conjunction with Masters and Johnson's texts about their 1960s investigations into the physiology of sex, breaking taboos and misapprehensions.